top of page

 TTInputImage-617556783.826014.jpg

 Reflecting on what Henry Miller once wrote, “one’s destination is never a place but rather a new way of looking at things,” David D'Agostino's work presents the viewer a denouement of the mechanics of seeing.
 Along these lines, D’Agostino demonstrates the desire to conquer the natural world, yet proves that the landscape continues to be uncapturable in its entirety.
 His technique and process ask us to reflect and engage with the depth of each work.
-He tethers the ongoing effort to connect with the ineffable to a once in a lifetime journey.
+He tethers the ongoing effort to connect with the ineffable.

 Brooke Tomiello, Curator, Lane Meyer Projects, Denver